-São Paulo, Brazil At this private secondary school with more than 2600 students, Apple Pencil has been an indispensable tool for educators.
-Faculty use Apple Pencil to correct, comment, and provide feedback on student work.
-They also use it to produce video lessons, presentations, and other learning materials - and with support from the school's publication team, they've developed 5500 digital book pages and more than 10,000 instructional videos.
+Colégio Bandeirantes São Paulo, Brazil At this private secondary school with more than 2,600 students, Apple Pencil has been an indispensable tool for educators.
+Staff use Apple Pencil to correct, comment and provide feedback on student work.
+They also use it to produce video lessons, presentations and other learning materials - and with support from the school's publication team, they've developed 5,500 digital book pages and more than 10,000 instructional videos.
 Equipped with iPad, students connect and collaborate with peers at their school and around the world.
 STEAM students use design and prototyping apps to work together on project-based learning activities.
-Eighth-grade Spanish-language students use iMovie to edit and produce museum tours, then make these virtual field trips available to the school community.
+Year 9 Spanish-language students use iMovie to edit and produce museum tours, then make these virtual field trips available to the school community.
 Students in environmental finance and impact investing courses practice listening and conversing in English by using iPad to video chat with representatives at international NGOs.
-Since the school's digital initiatives began in 2014, median grades for students in years six to nine have steadily and consistently improved, demonstrating achievement even throughout periods of at-home learning.
+Since the school's digital initiatives began in 2014, median grades for students in years six to nine have steadily and consistently improved, demonstrating achievement even throughout periods of home learning.

 Median grades (0-10 scale)

-Colégio E.Péry & Tia Min
+Colégio E.Péry and Tia Min

 São Paulo, Brazil

-This private K-12 school began their iPad initiative during the 2019-2020 academic year.
-Since then, the school has reported an 18 percent increase in creative activities in the classroom and 50 percent more collaborative activities.
+This private school for ages 5-18 began their iPad initiative during the 2019-2020 academic year.
+Since then, the school has reported an 18% increase in creative activities in the classroom and 50% more collaborative activities.

 The school has also incorporated iPad for reading - and since doing so, they've recorded a 155 percent increase in the number of books students and faculty have read.

-In addition, with more digital resources available on iPad, Colégio E.Péry & Tia Min has been able reduce printing at the school by 85 percent.
+In addition, with more digital resources available on iPad, Colégio E.Péry and Tia Min has been able reduce printing at the school by 85%.

 Ross Middle School

 El Paso, Texas, United States

-This public middle school for students in grades six to eight is the area's regional school for the Deaf.
-Of their students, 75 percent are considered economically disadvantaged and one-quarter are English-language learners.
+This middle school for students in years 7 to 9 is the area's regional school for the Deaf.
+Of their students, 75% are considered economically disadvantaged and a quarter are English-language learners.

-While district-level trends showed that student performance on high-stakes exams declined significantly at the middle school level, eighth graders in Ross's Deaf Ed program are closing the achievement gap.
-Using accessibility features on MacBook Air, the school's Deaf Ed instructor has updated the program, and as a result, 100 percent of Deaf students at Ross passed the state academic readiness assessment in 2021 on their first attempt.
+While education authority-level trends showed that student performance in highstakes exams declined significantly at the middle school level, year 9 students in Ross's Deaf Ed programme are closing the achievement gap.
+Using accessibility features on MacBook Air, the school's Deaf Ed instructor has updated the programme, and as a result, 100% of Deaf students at Ross passed the state academic readiness assessment in 2021 on their first attempt.

 1155%

 increase in books read

-100%

-of Deaf students at Ross passed the state's academic readiness assessment on their first attempt in 2021

-Latin American School

-Monterrey, Nuevo León, Mexico

-This private K-9 school credits iPad and Apple technology as essential to their success in expanding project-based learning, transitioning to at-home learning, and implementing flipped instruction - where students watch video lectures at home to learn the material, then apply that learning to their work in the classroom.

-Since Latin American School introduced their one-to-one iPad program in 2012, students have participated in more national and international competitions for math, physics, creativity, and design, where some students were awarded gold and silver medals.
-Also in that time, the school has seen an increase in the number of students awarded scholarships from prestigious local high schools - between 20 and 40 percent of students annually.
+of Deaf students at Ross passed the state's academic readiness assessment on their first attempt in 2021 Latin American School Monterrey, Nuevo León, Mexico This private school for ages 5-15 credits iPad and Apple technology as essential to their success in expanding project-based learning, transitioning to home learning and implementing flipped instruction - where students watch video lectures at home to learn the material, then apply that learning to their work in the classroom.
+Since the Latin American School introduced their one-to-one iPad programme in 2012, students have participated in more national and international competitions for maths, physics, creativity and design, where some students were awarded gold and silver medals.
+Also in that time, the school has seen an increase in the number of students awarded scholarships from prestigious local high schools - between 20 and 40% of students annually.

-20-40%